-The Kavli prize lecture 2019 given by Professor Ian Chapman.
+The Royal Society Kavli Medal and Lecture 2019 given by Professor Ian Chapman.

 The imperative to address climate change is only escalating.
 Fusion – the process that powers the Sun – offers the potential for carbon-free, effectively limitless, continuous electricity, if only it can be harnessed here on Earth.